What’s Included in the Redmond 2050 Project?

 The primary focus of this project will be the update to the Redmond Comprehensive Plan.

-Requirements for Periodic Updates to the Comprehensive Plan
+Requirements for updating the Redmond Comprehensive Plan

 The Growth Management Act (GMA) requires that each Washington city and county periodically review and, if needed, revise its comprehensive plan and development regulations as part of a periodic review cycle (RCW 36.70A.130).
 Staff has developed a comprehensive and coordinated approach for completing this required periodic review update: Redmond 2050.